 Another example by a different natural disaster was in 1974 in Brazil; when June 8, a rain storm eroded and turned a small gully in a valley into a 16’ deep, 50’ wide and 1,600’ long little canyon.

 Many Scientists in the past have dated canyons and glaciers by using varve records of the ‘annual’ layers.
 Thicknesses of annual layers are counted and measured to formulate a time scale of varve years.
 Additionally, C-14 dating is used to confirm.
 Two BIG problems here; first C-14 dating can only be used properly up to about 5000 years.
 Even then live shellfish have been C-14 dated to be hundreds or even 1,000 years old.
-Second, the annual measurements are most often assumed because they were not their each original year to measure.
+Second, the annual measurements are most often assumed because they were not there each original year to measure.
 And thus, they assume based on drying processes and various fossils found in the layer to tell them each year and so on.
 However, in a natural disaster the living organisms and previous positioned fossils can get thrown into a ‘washing machine’ or ‘tornado’ type affect and all be mixed together, thus, years later giving an appearance of hundreds or thousands of years old in a 10’ deep core sample; when in fact to 10’ area could have been created by disaster in less than a week.

 Green River Canyon; Mt.
 St. Helens